 Unmanned undersea vehicles (UUVs) are making a big splash with the U.S. Navy, and the brass expects to incorporate even more of the vehicles into its fleet for years to come.
 “We are seeing an explosion of undersea vehicles,” says Vice Adm.
 William Burke, deputy chief of naval operations for warfare systems.
 “We are looking at UUVs from RHIBs [rigid-hull inflatable boats], LCS [Littoral Combat Ships], aircraft, helicopters — all sorts of different platforms.”
 The UUVs are not only ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "UUVs Charting Success With U.S. Navy".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "UUVs Charting Success With U.S. Navy".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.